SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption/README.md

 To run the sample application, right click on the application folder in the Web IDE and choose ```Run > Run as > Web Application ```.

 *Note*: The application expects IoT RDMS and IoT MMS to run.
-Make sure to follow the instructions of the IoT Services setup guide ([`Internet of Things Services`](https://help.hana.ondemand.com/iot)` > Getting Started`).
+Make sure to follow the instructions of the SAP Cloud Platform Internet of Things setup guide ([`Internet of Things`](https://help.hana.ondemand.com/iot)` > Getting Started`).
 You should also create at least one message type, device type and device.
 Note that this sample application just shows data for message types that contain a ``` timestamp ``` and a ``` value ``` field.
 See the source code for details.

-### Deploy the Application to HCP
+### Deploy the Application to SAP Cloud Platform

-If you want to run the sample application directly from the HCP Cockpit, you need to deploy it into your HCP account.
+If you want to run the sample application directly from the SAP Cloud Platform Cockpit, you need to deploy it into your SAP Cloud Platform account.

-Right click your project folder in WebIDE and choose ```Deploy > Deploy to SAP HANA Cloud Platform ```.
-Follow the intructions of the wizard.
-Ignore the step for registering the application in the Fiori Lanchpad.
+Right click your project folder in WebIDE and choose ```Deploy > Deploy to SAP Cloud Platform ```.
+Follow the instructions of the wizard.
+Ignore the step for registering the application in the Fiori Launchpad.
-After the deployment you find the application in the HCP Cockpit under ```Applications > HTML5 Applications```.
+After the deployment you find the application in the SAP Cloud Platform Cockpit under ```Applications > HTML5 Applications```.

 ![UI5 Import example](../../../../images/mms_consume_ui5_07.png)